masonissokakkoii/masonissokakkoii/README.md

 <li>spam in my whispers</li>
 </ul>

 <p>I don't really ehmmmm interact with friends that add me only because of my skin or because we interacted in a roleplay I'm sorry.
 I feel awkward and also it's likely that the friend is busy with other people.
-Please keep this in mind if you wanna add me as a friend,, alos i remove friends if they're inactive for too long/lowkey don't remember who they are</p>
+Please keep this in mind if you wanna add me as a friend,, alos i remove friends if they're inactive for too long/lowkey don't remember who they are.</p>
-<p>If I'm talking one on one I prefer whispers hhh butit's okay if not</p>
+<p>But even them I'm really awkward.
+Like if i see you on map I'll genuinely hide I'm kind of a #wuss.</p>
 <p>I'm just not the most sociable person in general buuut I'm using Pony Town to practice</p>
 <p>I'm in regiments sooou if i have to leave but i still appear online, that's why</p>
-<p>I'm usually in "cosplay"!
-OCs are for when I'm in a RP</p>
+<p>I'm usually in "cosplay"; OCs are for when I'm in a RP</p>